suzyhan/key-maker/README.md

 ## Credits

-The following references were used to develop the web application:
+The following tutorials on JavaScript were used to develop the web application:

-Tutorials for JavaScript:

 https://www.w3schools.com/js/default.asp